Application Procedures

 Please read through these instructions first before taking any of the steps.

-1. Create account and log in to the online application at the web address: https://apply.sgs.utoronto.ca/.
+1. Create account and log in to the online application at the web address: https://admissions.sgs.utoronto.ca/apply

 2. Provide the biographical and education information requested.

-1. In a Word document or PDF format please describe the analytical question or problem you would most like to pursue in our graduate program and call it the “Statement of Intent.”
+• Please describe the analytical question or problem you would most like to pursue in our graduate program and call it the “Statement of Intent.”

 • For MA applicants, this should be a statement of an intended topic or area of graduate study, and summary of preparatory training in appropriate theories and methods.